 BLAST stands for Basic Local Alignment Search Tool.
-It is a local alignment algorithm-based tool that is used for aligning multiple sequences and to find similarity or dissimilarity among various species.
+It is a local alignment algorithm-based tool used for aligning multiple sequences and finding similarities or dissimilarities among various species.
 In this article, we will explain different kinds of BLAST tools and how does BLAST algorithm works.

 BLAST is a heuristic method which means that it is a dynamic programming algorithm that is faster, efficient but relatively less sensitive.

 For BLAST(ing) any sequence, there is a query sequence and a target sequence/database.
 The query sequence is the sequence for which we want to find out the similarity and the target sequence is a sequence/database against which the query sequence is aligned.
 Blast returns the output in the form of hit tables that are arranged in decreasing order of matched accession numbers along with their titles, query coverage, sequence identity, score, and an e-value in separate columns.
 The reliability of the compared sequences is assessed by e-value.

 BLAST has different programs to align sequences of nucleotides, proteins, etc. It consists of other multiple BLAST programs, but the basic kinds of BLAST are as follows:

 It is a type of blast where the query sequence is a nucleotide and the target sequence is also a nucleotide, i.e., it is a nucleotide against a nucleotide.

 Blastp is a protein-to-protein blast where the query sequence is a protein and the target sequence is also a protein.